 Kelsey Goss – EC teacher (236-9441 ext.
 231)

-I began teaching in 1997 in Brooklyn, New York.
-I received my BA from Wesleyan University and my MS in Special Education from Bank Street College.
-In addition to my experience as a special education teacher, I have experience as a general education teacher and reading specialist.
-I moved to Asheville in 2007 and began teaching at FDNSC in 2008.
-I completed my National Board certification in Early and Middle Childhood Literacy in 2012.
+Kelsey began teaching in 1997 in Brooklyn, New York.
+She received her BA in Classics from Wesleyan University and her MS in Special Education from Bank Street College.
+In addition to her experience as a special education teacher with kids in grades K-8, she has worked as a general education teacher and a reading specialist.
+Kelsey moved to Asheville in 2007 and began teaching at FDNSC in 2008.
+She completed her National Board certification in Early and Middle Childhood Literacy in 2012.